sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 148. How would you deploy an IDS/IPS solution on a corporate network?
 - Ensure you are in par with company's security policy.
-- Choose both hardware and software versions of IDS/IPS whichever neccessary.
+- Choose both hardware and software versions of IDS/IPS whichever necessary.
 - Locate where the IDS/IPS and Sensors to be placed between assets.
 - Configure the detection, logging, alerting, prevention and reporting mechanisms.
 - Test the deployment using broad rules to make sure everything is working as expected.
 - Encrypt communications between sensors and console.
-- Analyse the results and troubleshoot.
+- Analyze the results and troubleshoot.
 - Keep adding the rules and refine them whenever needed.

 ### 149. What's a ***Teardrop*** attack?
 **Teardrop** attack is a type of Denial of Service (DoS) attack that exploits fragment offset field in the IP header to produce erroneous fragments which are then delivered to the target machine.
 Unable to rearrange the buggy fragments, the victim keeps on accumulating the fragments until it crashes.

 ### 150. What's a ***PBX***?
 Why would an attacker try to hack it?
-PBX, Private Branch Exchange is a private telephone network that is used within an organization that uses communication channels like VoIP, ISDN etc. The employees can make use of the PBX to communicate internally with the employees of the organization (extensions) and also externally, depends on how the service is configured.
+PBX, Private Branch Exchange is a private telephone network that is used within an organization that uses communication channels like VoIP, ISDN etc. The employees can make use of the PBX to communicate internally with the employees of the organization (extensions) and externally, depends on how the service is configured.
 An attacker once compromises the PBX, will be able to _make long distance calls with free of charge and imposing it on the organization_.

 > ## ***Books, Sources, Links and References***